All Episodes

 Really?

-And then, of course, the comments about Israel, and it's all about the Benjamins baby.
+And then, of course, the comments about Israel, and it's all about the Benjamins, baby.

-And uh then, of course, the House, they can't go after her, but they go after Trump tonight.
+And then, of course, the House, they can't go after her, but they go after Trump tonight.

 Really?

-But this is now the big problem for the new extreme radical Democratic Party.
+But this is now the big problem for the new extreme radical Democratic Party because this is the party now that they're not listening to Pelosi.

-The Democratic the Democratic 2020 hopefuls, they're listening to Ocasio Cortez and the squad, and they're taking on the new Green Deal.
+The Democratic 2020 hopefuls, they're listening to Ocasio-Cortez and the squad.

 Everything's for free.

-Healthcare is for free, whether you work or unwilling to work, no more oil, no more gas, no more combustion engine, eventually no more cars and no more airplanes, and we'll even get rid of cows because of the impact of flatulence on the ozone layer.
+And we'll even get rid of cows because of the impact of flatulence on the ozone layer.

 That's where they want to take this country.

-As a matter of fact, the interesting thing about the Green New Deal quote is it was originally it was not originally a climate thing at all.
+As a matter of fact, the interesting thing about the Green New Deal quote is it was originally, it was not originally a climate thing at all.

-It's not a climate thing, it's a socialism thing.
+It's not a climate thing.

-These are promises that can never ever be fulfilled, and these democratic, hopeful presidents and contenders out there, they are sucking up to all of these crazy ideas.
+And these Democratic, hopeful presidents and contenders out there, they are sucking up to all of these crazy ideas.

 This is going to be a tipping point election for the country, a choice election.

-800-941 Sean toll free telephone number.
+800-941 Sean, toll-free telephone number.

 All right, at the top of the next hour, we are loaded up.

-Carter Page, he was The name behind the path to spy on the Trump campaign transition and presidency.
+Carter Page, he was the name behind the path to spy on the Trump campaign transition and presidency.

 That's next.